midas/phil_columns-ex/README.md

 ### Why?

-Systems often have system level data that must be seeded when bootstraping a system or as new features or rolled out.
+Systems often have system level data that must be seeded when bootstraping a system or as new features are rolled out.
 Some examples are settings, configurations, roles, licenses, etc.

 _PhilColumns_ provides the ability to apply these system data seedings and commit them with features, analgous to an Ecto